Tuesday, January 9, 2007

 wingsnz@hotmail.com

-Visit us at the NEW WINGS OFFICE at 69 Bank st. PUBLIC TRUST BUILDING.
-We are behind the Salut restaurant, right next to Bill Huddleson office.
+Visit us at the WINGS at 71 Bank st. MUNICIPAL BUILDING.
 Parking in behind.

 WINGS hours Monday 10am -3pm, Tuesday to Friday 9am -2pm

-Volunteers welcome.
-Looking for something to or somewhere to hang out???
+Volunteers welcome!!!
+Looking for something to do or somewhere to hang out???

 Drop in ..